randdusing/ng-cordova-bluetoothle/README.md

 This wraps the [Bluetooth Low Energy Phonegap Plugin](https://github.com/randdusing/cordova-plugin-bluetoothle) by Rand Dusing in AngularJS code so it can be used more easily in AngularJS mobile applications.

+## Issues ##
+Please only create issues that are directly related to ng-cordova-bluetoothle!
+If it's not an Angular/Javascript issue, create the issue in the [cordova-plugin-bluetoothle](https://github.com/randdusing/cordova-plugin-bluetoothle) repo!

 ## Installation